-NAAM will hold an in-person riveting conversation with Dr. Damion Thomas, Smithsonian’s National Museum of African American History and Culture Curator of Sports on February 16.
+NAAM will hold an in-person riveting conversation with Dr. Doretha Williams and her family team from the Smithsonian Museum.
+She will discuss Black family history and genealogy.
+February 15.
 Be inspired, informed, and ignited for action.

 Museum of History and Industry (MOHAI)

-Black History Month Tours at the Governor’s Mansion: The Governor’s Mansion Foundation is presenting Black History Month Tours at the Mansion on Wednesdays, February 1 and 8, 2023, at 10 a.m., 11 a.m., 12 p.m./noon and 1 p.m.
-The 45-minute tours are free, open to the public and will include information about the Mansion and feature biographical information about notable Black Washingtonian.
+The Governor’s Mansion Foundation is presenting Black History Month Tours at the Mansion on Wednesdays, February 7 and 14, 2024, at 10 a.m., 11 a.m., 12 p.m., and 1 p.m.
+The 45-minute tours are free, open to the public, and will include information about the Mansion and feature biographical information about notable Black Washingtonians.

-Black History Month Soirée 2023: Head over to Bainbridge Island Museum of Art for a night of music, art and a pop-up shop supporting Black-owned businesses.
+Head over to Bainbridge Island Museum of Art for a night of music, art and a pop-up shop supporting Black-owned businesses.
 Feb.
-24, 6 p.m.-10 p.m.
+17, 6 p.m.-10 p.m.
 Good for all ages.
 Register in advance.

 More Black History Month resources: